blukatdevelopment/UnchainedWorldsOld/character_creation/imperial_lineages.md

 and burglary.
 Their claws afford them a climbing speed of 30 feet and when used in unarmed attacks deals 1d4 slashing damage.
 You are proficient in stealth.
 Street cats include cheetahs and housecats.

+##### Retractable claws
+Wild cats have claws that can extend or retract, allowing them to make make unarmed attacks that deal 1d4, and have finesse.

+##### Climbing (requires 13 STR)
+Using your claws, you can climb easily.
+You have a climbing speed of 30ft.

 ##### Feline Agility(requires 15 DEX)
 You unleash a burst of speed.
 You gain an amount of movement equal to your speed.